r7avi/Stream-Movies-from-Your-Server/README.md

    This command adds execute permissions to the scripts. if you face problem try to enter each seperatly

-3. After running the command, you can execute the scripts with:
+4. After running the command, you can execute the scripts with:

     ```bash
     ./convert.sh
     ```

+(Edit URL Path in Convert.sh : root_directory="/home/ktmracing.site/public_html/public/drive" with your Server URL )

     or